What Does the Gradient Tell When Attacking the Graph Structure

 In this section, we show the attack performance of our attack model with the baseline attack model on general GNNs.
-We select GCN \cite{kipf2016semi}, GraphSage \cite{hamilton2017inductive} and H2GCN \cite{zhu2020beyond} as victim models.
-GCN and GraphSage belong to the generic GCN model.
-H2GCN has better robustness to homophily because it is commonly used to process heterophily graph data.
-In this section, we use the model MHAtk, which does not contain the homophily restricted loss presented in Section 4.4.
-This experiment aims to verify the effectiveness of the multi-hop aggregation used to optimize the surrogate model proposed in Section 4.3, thus confirming that the loss of discrepancy information between nodes' attributes due to oversmoothing affects the attacker's judgment.
-Table \ref{table1} shows the experimental results of our method and baselines without restricted homophily.
+We select GCN \cite{kipf2016semi}, GraphSAGE (G-SAGE) \cite{hamilton2017inductive} and GAT \cite{velickovic2017graph} as victim models.
+This experiment aims to verify the effectiveness of the multi-level propagation in the surrogate model, thus confirming that the blurring of node dissimilarity information due to oversmoothing affects the attacker's judgment.
+Table \ref{table1} shows the results of SMMP compared with baselines.

-Among the experiments, our proposed attack model MHAtk outperforms baselines in 7/9 test settings.
-When the victim model is GCN, our method performs 3.2\% and 2.0\% better than the second-place method on the datasets Cora and Citeseer; on Cora-ML, our method is slightly lower than the second-place method by 0.8\%.
-When the victim model is GraphSage, our approach is comprehensively better than the baseline.
-Our method outperforms the second-place method by 0.5\%, 3.7\%, and 0.6\% on Citeseer, Cora, and Cora-ML, respectively.
-When the victim model is H2GCN, our method is 3.0\% and 2.1\% above the second-place method on Cora and Cora-ML; it is slightly below the second-place method on Citeseer.
-Notably, our approach significantly increases the performance variance of the H2GCN model.
-The high variance means H2GCN shows poor performance a few times out of ten experiments.
-Comparing the three types of victim models, H2GCN has relatively better robustness, and GCN has relatively worse robustness.

-The experiments demonstrate the effectiveness of our proposed multi-hop aggregation.
-The experiments indirectly validate our point in Section 4.3 and prove that oversmoothing due to information aggregation does attenuate the node attribute discrepancy information in the backpropagated gradient on the graph structure.